+Specifying a glass atrium can be difficult as there are many factors to consider.
 The concept of an atrium has evolved from ancient Roman times.
 In these times an atrium was considered to be an open-roofed entrance hall or a central court within a commercial building.

 In England the weather does not permit for open roof designs, so the concept was forced to evolve, combining shelter with open and airy spaces.
 A glass atrium takes the evolved concept ideas and makes for the best outcome, with the natural light benefits of an open roof, without the issue of weather or temperature changes.

 When you opt for glass over traditional roof materials, you gain uninterrupted views and free-flowing light.
 With the introduction of natural light, the atrium can be a key design feature, making a commercial project really stand out.
 Another benefit of a glass atrium is having year-round use of the enclosed area, regardless of the weather conditions.

 Incorporating an atrium into architectural designs increases the usable space of a property, even creating additional storage areas if desired.
 Where a room may appear dark or cramped, the introduction of a glass atrium above would make the space feel bigger, brighter and therefore immediately more usable.
 A reception area could be transformed using this method, instantly making the front desk or lobby feel inviting.

 When specifying atrium glazing systems, multiple solutions can be combined to create a truly bespoke design.
 The most popular is a combination of structural glazing and automated opening options.